seed4j/seed4j/documentation/module-creation.md

   - Framework specific npm dependencies can be added in the `package.json` of the respective framework folders.
 For e.g.: `src/main/resources/generator/dependencies/react/package.json`
   - These dependencies are resolved using [FileSystemNpmVersionReader](https://github.com/seed4j/seed4j/blob/main/src/main/java/com/seed4j/module/infrastructure/secondary/npm/FileSystemNpmVersionReader.java), an implementation of the `NpmVersionsReader` bean to read from a local file.

-## Creating SeedModuleResource
+## Creating Seed4JModuleResource

-As the main goal of a `SeedModuleResource` is to expose a WebService.
+As the main goal of a `Seed4JModuleResource` is to expose a WebService.

 Let's start by creating a gherkin scenario for that.
 So in `src/test/features/my-module.feature` we'll do: